 - How long do frozen waffles last for?
 They're good to go for up to three months in the freezer.

 - I'm not vegan, can I replace the flax with eggs?
 Yup!
 Use two large eggs in place of the flax and water.

 - What kind of wholegrain flour is best for making waffles?
-I’ve made these waffles with a blend of either spelt or rye flour with all purpose (2:1 ratio), or with whole wheat pastry flour (100%).
+I've made these waffles with a blend of either spelt or rye flour with all purpose (2:1 ratio), or with whole wheat pastry flour (100%).
 Lately I've been making them with 100% spelt flour, and that works great as well.

 Hey Nutrition Lady, what's the deal with flax seeds?

 Flax seeds are a nutritional powerhouse.
 They are extraordinarily high in Omega-3 fatty acids, with just two tablespoons of flax seeds containing over 130% of the recommended daily intake.

 Flax seeds are also high in dietary fiber, including mucilaginous fiber, which slows down the emptying of stomach contents into the small intestine and helps improve nutrition absorption in the intestine.

 Additionally, flax seeds are rich in the fiber-related polyphenols, lignans, which have been shown to reduce the risk of colon cancer.
 Flax seeds are a source of magnesium, manganese, and phosphorous.